 Not into the clear plastic look?
 Try this bestselling sea green color.
 This brand has almost 21,000 five-star ratings, so you likely won’t be disappointed.

-These stylish square frames from Australian company Quay come in 15 different colors of frame, as well as a mini version for those with smaller faces.
+These stylish square frames from Australian company Quay come in a bunch of different colors, as well as a mini version for those with smaller faces.
 It’s the company’s bestselling blue light style, and can be customized with your prescription by an optometrist.
 (Not to get too HairClub for Men, but they also happen to be the preferred blue light glasses for the author of this story — “not only am I the president, I’m also a client!”)

 The classic, circular shape of these German-engineered metal frames make them a slightly different option than the many plastic frames available.
 They come in silver and gold, have adjustable nose pads, and can be customized with your Rx.